iaadesh/AI-Script-Analyser/README.md

 3. Click **🔍 Analyze Script**
 4. Review the structured analysis across all sections

-You can also enter your OpenAI API key directly in the sidebar instead of using a `.env` file.
+You can also enter your Gemini API key directly in the sidebar instead of using a `.env` file.

 ---